-Euphorbia milii is a succulent, climbing shrub growing up to 6 feet (1.8 m) tall.
-The stems are grayish-brown, 5- to 7-sided, branched and up to 3 feet (90 cm) long, with many prominent, grey spines up to 1 inch (2.5 cm) long.
-The leaves are found mainly on new growth and are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long and 0.6 inch (1.5 cm) wide.
-The flowers are small, variably red (pink, yellow or white), up to 0.5 inch (1.2 cm) wide, subtended by a pair of conspicuous petal-like bracts.
+Euphorbia milii is a sprawling, succulent shrub, up to 6 feet (1.8 m) tall, with densely spiny stems.
+The stems are grayish-brown, branched, up to 3 feet (90 cm) long, with sharp, up to 1 inch (2.5 cm) long, grey spines.
+The leaves are obovate, up to 1.4 inches (3.5 cm) long, 0.6 inch (1.5 cm) wide and found mainly on new growth.
+The flowers are subtended by a pair of conspicuous petal-like bracts, variably red (pink, yellow or white), up to 0.5 inch (1.2 cm) across.
+It flowers over an extremely long season, throughout the year in tropical and sub-tropical locations, from late winter well into fall if grown indoors.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care